This is going to be a long post.

 It is during moments like this, that I just turn my brain off and relax.
 I stop thinking about my dream, coz I might risk thinking of justifications for quitting.
 Instead, I just try to make the other side of my brain take control for a while.
 And have fun.

 I need to remind myself that it is okay to just binge watch anime, play video games, watch movies, take a walk, travel, visit friends… so that I can feed different content to mind.
 It’s like how you maintain a healthy body diet.
 You have to be by mixing up your foods and exercises.
 We are multi-faceted.
 Argue in meaningless but respectful debates from time to time.
 It’s a skill you are going to need anyway.

 Like I have said, I have done the logo.
 Currently working on the website.
-Started currently put my next e-book on hold.
-Turns out there is still a few things I need to learn about the subjects I writing about.
+Started currently putting my next e-book on hold.
+Turns out there are still a few things I need to learn about the subjects I write about.

 Put the podcast on hold.

 Now hear me out.

 The podcast is something I have come to enjoy doing.
 But truth be told… I can’t handle it right now.
 So instead, I shall go back to blogging.
 The podcast will make a return when I can at least know that I will be a bit more consistent.
 It requires time.
 Production and post-production times are hard for me to make time for right now.
 But blogging… I can blog during the wee hours of the night without worrying about waking up the neighbors.